heliy/OPIPP/tutorial/parallel_processing.md

 # Simulation

-The last step is simulating and saving the generated mosaic into local files with the rank so that you can output files that are not overlapped by each other.
+The last step is simulating and saving the generated mosaic into local files so that output files that are not overlapped by each other.

 ```python
 # use the O-PIPP method to generate new mosaics